Frequently Asked Questions

 What do we bring when moving into Assisted Living?

 We want a client's apartment to feel as much like home as possible.
 Therefore, we encourage families to bring in their own furnishings from home.
-In addition, supplies for their kitchenette, wall hangings, and knick knacks will give the apartment a much better feeling of home.
-Park Village can provide a bed and night stand at no charge.
-We also supply twin bed linens and bath towels if needed, and toilet tissue.
+In addition, supplies for their kitchenette, wall hangings, and knick-knacks will give the apartment a much better feeling of home.
+We supply twin bed linens and bath towels if needed, and toilet tissue.
 All other personal items are the responsibility of the client.

 When do I pay for any additional services?